Faithfully (Faith Evans album)

 Faithfully is the third studio album by American singer Faith Evans.
 It was released by Bad Boy Records on November 6, 2001, in the United States.
 A reflection of her musical studies, Evans was inspired by a variety of classic R&B, pop, rock, and jazz artists such as Chicago, S.O.S.
 Band, Ella Fitzgerald, and Sarah Vaughn during the production of Faithfully.
 The result, a sample-heavy album, which the label described as "old school flavored", features production by Mario Winans, Buckwild, Vada Nobles, Michael Angelo Saulsberry, the Neptunes, Battlecat, and others, with material ranging from ballads to dance tracks that built upon the contemporary R&B, funk and hip hop genres.

 The album earned generally favorable reviews from most critics who called it her best effort yet, though others were critical with its length and the amount of ballads.
-It received a Grammy Award nomination for Best Contemporary R&B Album and debuted and peaked at number 14 on the US Billboard 200, selling 101,000 copies in its first week, and went on to sell more than 1,000,000 copies, eventually reaching Platinum status in the United States.
+It received a Grammy Award nomination for Best Contemporary R&B Album and debuted and peaked at number 14 on the US Billboard 200, selling 101,000 copies in its first week, and went on to sell more than 500,000 copies, eventually reaching Gold status in the United States.
 Faithfully spawned four total singles, including "You Gets No Love", "I Love You" and "Burnin' Up".
 Faithfully was Evans' last album to be recorded under the Bad Boy imprint before her departure in 2003.